 - Good News About Sex and Marriage, by Christopher West

 - If You Really Loved Me, by Jason Evert

-Besides spiritual and intellectual preparation, here are some practical tips to help your presentation go smoothly.
+Besides spiritual and intellectual preparation, here are some practical points to help your presentation go smoothly.

 Click here for more than a dozen tips on how to deliver a powerful presentation.

-If you have an opportunity to speak with the media, here are a few tips for handling them instead of letting them handle you:
+If you have an opportunity to speak with the media, here are a few tips:

 - Smile.
 Loosen up, and don’t get defensive.